 Marcia R. Rudin, Founding Director, International Cult Education Program of the American Family Foundation, writer

-“Steve Hassan was directly responsible for my exiting the Church of Scientology.
+“Steven Hassan was directly responsible for my exiting the Church of Scientology.
 I was completely inculcated and an enthusiastic adherent of the cult.
 I had signed away our savings, maxed out our credit cards, the down payment on our house and my kids’ college fund so that I could go ‘clear.’
 I was destined to destroy my life and that of my family (two kids with twins on the way), my business, and my friends.
 Scientology is a particularly difficult cult.
 As a matter of fact, it should be called ‘The Diffi-cult.’
 They do not relinquish ‘pre-clears,’ which is what I was, easily, nor do they take kindly to people who know what their actual beliefs are.
-Steve knew that he would have to have assistance from former Scientologists to help break through to me.
+Steven knew that he would have to have assistance from former Scientologists to help break through to me.
 He picked the best people, and he orchestrated the intervention.
 I knew 30 minutes into the meeting with him and the former Scientologists that I was out of the cult, but then took 4 days of counseling to understand what had happened to me and why.
 It is incredibly humbling and creates a new heart within you to go through that experience.
 Realizing that I was lied to and manipulated made it a little easier to accept what I had done.
 Even more, becoming educated about mind control and hypnotic events used in the ‘auditor’ sessions helped me to understand my terrible choices and responses.
 Whether you have a loved one who is in a cult currently, or you were in a cult and didn’t get proper assistance to understand what happened to you, Steve’s personal counseling, as well as reading his book will make all the difference in your life and your own self-image.
-Please do not hesitate to call on Steve if you have questions that need answers, or know people that need help.”
+Please do not hesitate to call on Steven if you have questions that need answers, or know people that need help.”

 From the bottom of my heart,